Gardening Answers Knowledgebase

 I know there are dwarf or smaller varieties of Lagerstroemia, and they would all be suitable for our climate, depending on what your expectations are.
 Often, crape myrtle does not flower in our sometimes cool and unsunny summers.
 The Center for Urban Horticulture is a test garden for the U.S. National Arboretum's crape myrtle varieties.
 You might want to visit (especially in late summer) to see what they look like.
 See this article by Valerie Easton.

 This information (no longer available online) from Rainyside Gardeners may be of interest:

 "Paul Bonine of Xera Plants, a local wholesale grower, has done quite a bit of research on how these grow in our region.
 He shared his research with me a few years ago.
-For those in Sunset zones 4-5 (that's what you are, right?), he recommends going for varieties that bloom early.
+For those in Sunset zones 4-5 (or USDA zone 8b), he recommends going for varieties that bloom early.
 Here are some to look for; * marks Paul's top picks:

 - 'Pink Velour' - early bloomer